 For most of its Clients, except with respect to the initial quarter, the management fee is based upon the net asset value ("NAV") of the assets in the Client Account subject to the management fee, and will be paid quarterly, in advance, using the prior quarter-end net asset value of the assets in the Client Account (determined as of the last business day of the prior calendar quarter), and calculated quarterly using the actual day count methodology.
 A Client Account typically becomes subject to IEQ's management fee beginning the later of (i) the Effective Date of the IMA, or (ii) the date the last Client's signature executing the IMA is received (the "Management Fee Start Date").
 A Client Account's initial management fee (the "Initial Management Fee") will be charged as of the last day of the calendar quarter during which the Account was actually initially funded (the "Initial Management Fee Date").
 The Initial Management Fee will be calculated based on the Net Asset Value of the assets in the Account as of the Initial Management Fee Date and charged in arrears for the period beginning on the Management Fee Start Date and ending on the Initial Management Fee Date, pro-rated for any partial quarter period.
 The net asset value of the Client Account will be as reported by the custodian of the Client Account or any other third-party valuation agent.
+The net asset value of the Client Account will be as reported by the custodian of the Client Account or any other third-party valuation agent, subject to certain adjustments.
+For example, dividends declared by an issuer but not received in the Client Account as of a date on which fees are calculated will be added to the net asset value of the Client Account, as those amounts will not be included in the assets reported by the custodian of the Client Account.
+Similarly, if an issuer's securities have been shorted in a Client Account and the issuer is subject to a corporate action that changes the structure or terms of its securities (such as a stock split, merger or spin-off) then the custodian of the Client Account will often reflect a zero value for those securities while waiting for updated pricing information, thus requiring an adjustment to the net asset value of the Client Account.

-For those Client, if, subsequent to the effective date, the Client enters into a new investment advisory agreement with IEQ (a "New IMA") in substitution of an existing investment advisory agreement (a "Prior IMA") in connection with a change to the fee schedule of a Prior IMA, then the fees as set forth in the Prior IMA will continue to be owed until beginning the first full calendar quarter following the Effective Date of the agreement, and the fees payable to IEQ under the New IMA will not be owed until the first full calendar quarter following the effective date of the New IMA.
+If, subsequent to the effective date, a Client enters into a new investment advisory agreement with IEQ (a "New IMA") in substitution of an existing investment advisory agreement (a "Prior IMA") in connection with a change to the fee schedule of a Prior IMA, then the fees as set forth in the Prior IMA will continue to be owed until beginning the first full calendar quarter following the Effective Date of the agreement, and the fees payable to IEQ under the New IMA will not be owed until the first full calendar quarter following the effective date of the New IMA.